membrane/api-gateway/membrane-esb/cli/examples/router/rest2soap-json/README.txt

-REST 2 SOAP INTERCEPTOR
+REST 2 SOAP CONVERSION

-With the REST2SOAPInterceptor you can make a SOAP Web Service as a REST resource accessible.
+With the REST2SOAP converter you can make a SOAP Web Service as a REST resource accessible.
 In contrast to the rest2soap example here the response will be a JSON object.